LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Quick setup for adding additional agents::

-  $ pick a node, for example if we are to create a bamboo agent on rzgenie for asctoolkit
+  $ pick a node, for example if we are to create a bamboo agent on rzgenie for Axom
   $ atk@rzgenie2 ~/bamboo:/collab/usr/global/tools/bamboo/install-agent asctoolkit chang28@llnl.gov
   $ follow the instructions